‘One of those weeks’: From voting rights to vaccines, Biden experiences the limits of his office — and the fragility of his presidency

 “It’s the environment that has changed, not Joe Biden’s skills,” said Ed Rendell, the former Pennsylvania governor and longtime Biden ally.
 “Put Joe Biden in the earlier environment, the pre-Obama environment, and he could get tons of this stuff passed.”

 The White House began the week determined to focus on voting rights legislation.
-It marked an attempt to shift away from a different legislative struggles, with his Build Back Better spending plan also stymied because of opposition from Republicans and a handful of Democrats.
+It marked an attempt to shift away from different legislative struggles, with his Build Back Better spending plan also stymied because of opposition from Republicans and a handful of Democrats.
 But early in the week, as he planned to travel to Atlanta for a major speech, it was clear that he faced significant hurdles.

-A number of activists boycotted the speech, frustrated that the White House hasn’t made a more concerted push earlier and saying that they were tired of hearing words and ready for some concrete action.
+A number of activists boycotted the speech, frustrated that the White House hadn’t made a more concerted push earlier and saying that they were tired of hearing words and ready for some concrete action.
 Stacey Abrams, a prominent Democrat running for Georgia governor who has made voting rights her central issue, cited a scheduling conflict and did not attend.

-During his speech, Biden endorsed getting rid of the filibuster in order to pass voting rights legislation, and his turned up the rhetorical heat by suggesting those standing in the way of the legislation were aligned with racist policies and politicians.
+During his speech, Biden endorsed getting rid of the filibuster in order to pass voting rights legislation, and he turned up the rhetorical heat by suggesting those standing in the way of the legislation were aligned with racist policies and politicians.

 “How do you want to be remembered?”
 Biden asked.
 “Do you want to be on the side of Dr. King or George Wallace?
 Do you want to be on the side of John Lewis or Bull Connor?
 On the side of Abraham Lincoln or Jefferson Davis?”